 As you are no doubt aware, 2007 and 2008 were difficult years for London, for Ontario, for Canada, and for the North American continent as a whole.
 London has fared worse than Ontario and the rest of Canada in general, rising to a high of 7% while the provincial and national rates hover around 6.5% and 6.1% respectively.

 Taking a look at the biggest job sectors in a city you're considering moving to is important, because it tells you whether there might be a job for you there.
-A Hamilton, Ontario lawyer might trade up to Toronto because of the proliferation of top law firms, not down to a town with no legal firms at all.
+A lawyer in Burlington might trade up to Toronto because of the proliferation of top law firms, not down to a town with no legal firms at all.
 The most popular industries in London used to be trades (including construction, maintenance, auto repair, etc) and manufacturing, but lately manufacturing has slipped to third and been replaced by health care.
 The next largest sectors are (in order): education, finance/insurance/real estate, scientific and technical, transportation, recreation, and agriculture.

 How much can you expect to make at a job here in London?
-People in Canada with an identical job to an American counterpart, say a septic tank pump truck driver, would get about 8.6% less because employment insurance and health care benefits are docked from their pay, which leaves them better protected but with less in pocket.
+People in Canada with an identical job to an American counterpart, say a truck driver, would get about 8.6% less because employment insurance and health care benefits are docked from their pay, which leaves them better protected but with less in pocket.
 The current minimum hourly wage in Ontario is $9.50 per hour, going up to $10.25 at the end of March.